jagerber48/sciform/CONTRIBUTING.rst

 The current main goal for the development of ``sciform`` is stabilization of the public user interface.
-To this end, ``sciform`` is seeking feedback/suggestions about ease-of-use for the user interface as well as naming suggestions for the various objects and options that users interact with.
+To this end, ``sciform`` is seeking feedback/suggestions about ease-of-use for the user interface and suggested changes to code behaviors and naming choices.
-While stabilizing the interface will take precedence for the time being, new feature requests are always welcome!
+New feature requests are always welcome!

 Development Details
 -------------------

-* Begin development work on ``sciform`` by forking and installing the `git repository <https://github.com/jagerber48/sciform>`_ and installing the development dependencies in editable mode with::
+* Begin development work on ``sciform`` by forking and cloning the `git repository <https://github.com/jagerber48/sciform>`_ and installing the development dependencies in editable mode with::